Overview of the Criminal Justice System

 A defendant in Criminal Court has a right to a jury trial.
 The trial jury is composed of twelve (12) citizens who will hear the case and decide the defendant’s guilt or innocence based upon the “reasonable doubt” standard referred to previously.
 If the defendant is convicted he or she has the right to appeal the conviction to the Court of Criminal Appeals and then on to the Tennessee Supreme Court.
 The Court of Criminal Appeals is comprised of twelve (12) judges who sit in panels of three (3) in the three (3) Grand Divisions of the State.
 The Court of Criminal Appeals for the Middle Division of Tennessee is located in the Tennessee Supreme Court Building on Capitol Hill.
 The Tennessee Supreme Court is located in the Supreme Court Building and is comprised of five (5) judges who likewise sit in the three (3) different divisions of the State.
 Tennessee is unique in that it is the only State which has a traveling Supreme Court.

 A defendant who is convicted and is unsuccessful in his or her appeal to the Court of Criminal Appeals and the Tennessee Supreme Court thereafter has the right to file a Petition for Post-Conviction Relief in the Trial Court.
 These Petitions are typically filed by defendants who have received lengthy terms of imprisonment and are generally based upon the allegation that their original counsel was ineffective.
 A Post-Conviction Petition must be filed (with some exceptions) within a year of the last action on direct appeal.
-If the case was resolved by a guilty plea, the year begins to run from the date of the plea (or sentence if it is later).
+If the case was resolved by a guilty plea, the year begins to run thirty (30) from the date of the plea (or sentence if it is later).
 If the defendant loses on his or her Post-Conviction Petition, then he or she can go back to the Court of Criminal Appeals and to the Tennessee Supreme Court.
 After that the defendant may apply to the federal court system for relief.

 One other frequently used method of prosecution is the Criminal Information.
 An Information is simply an indictment by agreement.
 An Information is typically used when a defendant is in jail and does not want to wait for the case to work its way through the Grand Jury system.
-The Defendant will ask the District Attorney’s Office to prepare the necessary paperwork and will then plead guilty pursuant to a previously agreed upon arrangement.
+The Defendant will ask the District Attorney’s Office to prepare the necessary paperwork and will then plead guilty pursuant to a previously agreed upon disposition.
 Informations are prepared when the defendant is agreeable to entering a guilty plea and most often occur when the defendant is in custody.